ImageMagick/Usage-Markdown/canvas/index.md

 You can create a non-linear gradient by applying some form of histogram adjustment to a linear gradient.

-For example you can use a [Sigmoidal Contrast](../color_mods/#sigmoidal) function to create a more natural looking gradient.
+For example, you can use a [Sigmoidal Contrast](../color_mods/#sigmoidal) function to create a more natural looking gradient.

 ~~~
 convert -size 100x100 gradient: -sigmoidal-contrast 6,50% \